Frequently Asked Questions

 Are children allowed at Njobvu Safari?

 Yes, children are welcome at Njobvu Safari.
-Any child 13 and over is considered full price.
-Any child 12 and under is 50% of full price.
+Any child over 13 is considered full price.

 What methods of payment do you accept?